3 Ways to Make Responsible Product Policy for a Diverse World

 That feeling only lasted until I needed to find a new job.

-I thought I knew at all… until I found out during interviews that I didn’t actually know as much as I thought I did.
-Sure, I was well-versed in everything I needed to know for my old position, but many of those concepts turned out to have no bearing in a different environment.
+I thought I knew at all.
+Until I found out during interviews that I didn’t actually know as much as I thought I did.
+Sure, I was well-versed in everything I needed to know for my old position.
+Unfortunately, many of those concepts turned out to have no bearing in a different environment.

 Salesforce is built around new ideas, and some of mine were obsolete before I even started!
 One interviewer even laughed when I incorrectly answered what was (in my opinion at the time) an utterly irrelevant question.

 After many interviews, I finally had one promising opportunity, but only if I could obtain three certifications.
-“Well,” I thought, “how hard could it be?”
+Why get Salesforce certified?
+Well, this offer required it!
+“Well,” I thought, “how hard could it really be?”

-Those of you who have worked hard for your certifications know that it wasn’t long before the smug look was wiped from my face.
-After investing absolutely zero time in studying for it, I failed the Platform App Builder exam spectacularly.
-I finally had a long-overdue “Aha” moment and committed to improving my knowledge before any future exam attempts.
+After investing absolutely zero time in studying, I failed the Platform App Builder exam.
+I finally had a long-overdue “aha moment” and committed to improving my knowledge before any future exam attempts.

-Before I could approach the exam again, I needed to understand why I had failed it the first time.
+Before I could approach the exam again, I needed to understand why I had failed the first time.
 That’s where the Salesforce certification exam guide came in handy.
-There’s a guide for every exam, listing all of the topics covered in the test, along with their relative weight, so you can be sure to study the right things.
+There’s an official guide for every Salesforce exam.
+Each guide lists the topics covered in the real exam and the relative weight in points for each topic section.

 There are also entire Certification Prep trailmixes on Trailhead, Salesforce’s free online learning platform.
 These curated learning paths are devoted to helping you prepare with real-world, hands-on exercises.
 My first step was to follow and complete the Prepare for Your Salesforce Platform App Builder Credential trailmix.

 What an eye-opener it was to really study Salesforce in a dedicated way!
-Reviewing the various modules revealed details about the way the platform works that I’d never completely understood before, and it also taught me why those things work the way they do.
+Reviewing the various modules revealed details about the way the platform works that I’d never completely understood before.
+Why get Salesforce certified?
+It was finally sitting down and studying that taught me why Salesforce works the way that it does.
+It transformed my understanding completely.

 These gaps in my knowledge had cost me the exam the first time, but now I felt much better prepared.
 I retook the exam—and passed!

-If you’re relying solely on your practical experience to become certified, ask yourself: Do you understand the reason for things working the way they do?
+Do you understand the reason why things work the way that they do?
 Do some features strike you as lacking logic?
-If so, then you may also benefit from reading the fine print about how Salesforce works and understanding why.
+If so, then you may benefit from reading the fine print about how Salesforce works so you can understand why.

 It’s only when you understand both the theory and practice of a feature that you can become certified.

 But passing this first exam was only the beginning for me.
 I continued to study for more certifications and began to really understand the theory and reasoning behind the Salesforce Platform.
-I improved in all aspects of my work, whether I was performing an administrator role, developing code, or architecting solutions.
-I applied this knowledge when I designed my newest application for the AppExchange, and the experience this time around was entirely different!
+Progressively, my quality of work improved whether I was performing an administrator role, developing code, or architecting solutions.
+When I designed my newest application for AppExchange, the experience was entirely different!
+With all my new knowledge, I was a stronger Salesforce user.

 Trailhead helped me get to where I am today.
 The ideas and knowledge shared on the platform are the basis of my daily work in building enterprise-level applications.
 But there’s more to it than that—Trailhead gives me insight into other fields and roles that I would otherwise not be exposed to.
 It helps me relate better to my clients and colleagues as well as members of our community.

 If you want to become a great Salesforce Developer, I recommend the Architect Journey: Programmatic Architecture trailmix.
-This trailmix focuses not only on writing code for the platform but also on how to use it as part of scalable solutions that make full use of the capabilities Salesforce offers.
+This trailmix focuses on writing code for the platform and how to use it as part of scalable solutions that make full use of the capabilities Salesforce offers.

 While learning Salesforce is free, taking an actual certification exam is not.
 Learning can be its own reward, but certifications will definitely make you stand out to potential employers.
-Many higher-paying positions require a certain level of Salesforce Certifications, so choosing the right ones is important for the advancement of your career.
+Many higher-paying positions require a certain level of Salesforce Certifications.
+Choosing the right ones is important for the advancement of your career.

 Employers definitely recognize the importance of having certified employees.
 We bring better value by making fewer mistakes and getting the job done faster.

 So, now, it’s up to you.
-To get started, pick the topic most relevant to you (check out this handy Salesforce Credentials Quick Look for inspiration) and get your manager’s full support.
+Pick the topic most relevant to you (check out this handy Salesforce Credentials Quick Look for inspiration) and get your manager’s full support.
 You may want to ask them for dedicated study time during your workday or to cover exam costs.

 Remember: A company that invests in you is also investing in itself via the results you’ll deliver.